TikTok marketing for casino affiliates

 Paid advertising options and considerations

-• Targeting options: use behavioral, interest, lookalike, and custom audiences responsibly; avoid overly granular sensitive targeting and prefer seeded lookalikes built from clean conversion or engagement audiences.
+• Targeting options: use behavioral, interest, lookalike, and custom audiences responsibly.
+Avoid overly granular sensitive targeting, and prefer seeded lookalikes built from clean conversion or engagement audiences.

 Influencer and creator partnerships